 - Avoid distractions.

 Distraction is one of the top goal killers.
 It can have you running from room to room and bouncing from email to phone call to text and, before you know it, hours have been wasted with nothing to show for it.
-Use this checklist to distraction-proof your environment before you beginning working on your goals:
+Use this checklist to distraction-proof your environment before you begin working on your goals:

 - Turn off email (don’t just minimize it because notifications may still pop up).